By Joe Rich

 Much like the electronic variation, too much braking can be a bad thing.

-This is because the brake input can cause the wheel to lock up or excessive heating to what is known as the ESC as well as the motor.
+This is because the brake input can cause the wheel to lock up or excessive heating to the ESC as well as the motor.

 The question here isn’t “do RC cars have brakes?” it’s more “how do I tone down the brakes on my RC car?”